lyhiving/baserow2/docs/guides/updating-baserow-from-1.5-to-a-later-version.md

 as any of the subsequent steps need to be taken, when no application and/or user is accessing the database.

-### Backup the volume
+### Rename the volume

-There are several ways you could backup a docker volume.
-For example you could follow the official docs [here](https://docs.docker.com/storage/volumes/#backup-restore-or-migrate-data-volumes)

-In this guide you are simply going to clone the volume.
-Just make sure that there is enough disk space on the server.
+There is not a straightforward way to rename a docker volume, which is why you are going to clone the volume to a new volume and remove the old volume.

-The volume you want to backup is most likely called "baserow_pgdata", that is if you haven't changed anything in the docker-compose.yml file.
+The volume you want to rename is most likely called "baserow_pgdata", that is if you haven't changed anything in the docker-compose.yml file.
 To be sure you can use

 ```bash